ibarsi/igorbarsi/src/pages/blog/just-in-time-learning/index.md

 ### Effectiveness > Efficiency

 Traditional compilers are very efficient.
-They take their time, reading over the entirety of your code before translating it in the most efficient way possible.
-You can become very efficient at reading and processing information, committing vast amounts of your time to consuming as much knowledge as possible.
+They take their time, reading over the entirety of your code before translating in the most efficient way possible.
+You can become very efficient at reading and processing information this way by committing vast amounts of your time to consuming as much knowledge as possible.

 This isn’t the best way to learn.

 Instead of focusing on _efficiency_, stop and ask yourself if you’re learning the right thing?

-> Too often, we focus our time on “getting things done” instead of “getting the right things done”.
+> Too often, we focus our time on “getting things done” instead of “getting the _right_ things done”.

 Whether it’s [personal](https://hackernoon.com/productivity-by-sam-altman-5d10d72f14d1) or [team productivity](https://www.amazon.ca/Rework-Jason-Fried/dp/0307463745), take your time and make sure you’re heading in the right direction.
 Only apply effort when it maximizes value.